C4ptainCrunch/thesis/source/index.rst

 To estimate value :math:`\hat{v}(x)` of node :math:`x`, playouts are run multiple times until the time budget (usually a time or memory constraint) of the agent is exceeded.
 Each playout consists of these four steps: selection, expansion, simulation and back-propagation.

-To be able to execute these steps, the algorithm need to hold 3 counter for each node :math:`y` it encounters : :math:`N_y` (the number of simulation that went through :math:`y`), :math:`W^S_y` and :math:`W^N_y` (the number of simulations going through :math:`y` and leading to a win respectively for South and North).
+To be able to execute these steps, the algorithm need to hold 3 counter for each node :math:`y` it encounters : :math:`N_y` (the number of simulation that used node :math:`y`), :math:`W^S_y` and :math:`W^N_y` (the number of simulations that used :math:`y` and leading to a win respectively for South and North).
 From these counters, a probability of North winning can be estimated by :math:`\frac{W^N_y}{N_y}` if both players play randomly from :math:`y`.

-* Selection: first, a node from the estimated tree is selected by starting at the root node and repeatedly choosing (using a tree policy, defined later) a child until a leaf :math:`L` is reached.
+The algorithms starts by creating a tree :math:`T` containing a single node: the game state we want to estimate value of.
-* Expansion: then, if :math:`L` is not a terminal node, create a child :math:`C` by playing a move at random.
+Then, for each playout, we repeat the four steps, starting at the root of the tree:

-* Simulation: run a playout from :math:`C` until a terminal node :math:`T` is reached (play a full game)
+* Selection: a node from :math:`T` is selected by starting at the root node and repeatedly selection a child until a leaf :math:`L` of :math:`T` is reached.
-* Back-propagation: update the counters described below of each ancestor of :math:`T`.
+* Expansion: create a child :math:`C` by playing a move at random and attaching it as a child of :math:`L`.

-For each iteration of the algorithm, a tree policy is used to find the most urgent node of the current tree.
+* Simulation: play a game starting from :math:`C` until a terminal node :math:`T` is reached.
-Moves are made during this simulation according to some default policy, which in the simplest case is to make uniform random moves.
+* Back-propagation: update the counters described above for each ancestor of :math:`T` with the result of the simulation.

-All the moves in every playout is completely random so the estimated value of a node :math:`\hat{v}(x) = (W^S_x- W^N_x)/N_x` will converge to the mean of the value of all possible children games.
-A lot of early implementations of MCTS in the research already use heuristics to avoid playing completely at random, for example by pruning some branches or choose more often promising moves.
-We intentionally choose not to use these heuristics in the pure MCTS implementation so we can compare it later to UCT that chooses moves in a formalized way with no domain knowledge.
+The method for node selection during step 1 is called the *tree policy*.
+In the most basic version of MCTS, nodes are chosen at random.
+Variants (such as UCT in :numref:`sec:uct`) can use more sophisticated heuristics to chose more often nodes that should be explorated first.
+In the simulation step, nodes to be played are chosen according to a *default policy*.
+In most variants of MCTS, the default policy is to make uniformly random moves but some variants may also use heuristics.
+We intentionally choose not to use heuristics for both policies in the pure MCTS implementation so we can compare it later to UCT that chooses moves in a formalized way with no domain knowledge.